MikeInnes/DiffEqFlux.jl/docs/src/examples/NewtonSecondOrderAdjoints.md

 In many cases it may be more optimal or more stable to fit using second order Newton-based optimization techniques.
-Since DiffEqSensitivity.jl provides second order sensitivity analysis for fast Hessians and Hessian-vector products (via forward-over-reverse), we can utilize these in our neural/universal differential equation training processes.
+Since DiffEqSensitivity.jl provides second order sensitivity analysis for Slow Hessians and Hessian-vector products (via forward-over-reverse), we can utilize these in our neural/universal differential equation training processes.